DioxusLabs/dioxus/docs/guide/src/interactivity/index.md

 # Adding Interactivity

 So far, we've learned how to describe the structure and properties of our user interfaces.
-Unfortunately, they're static and quite a bit uninteresting.
+Unfortunately, they're static and quite uninteresting.
 In this chapter, we're going to learn how to add interactivity through events, state, and tasks.

 ## Primer on interactivity